AmitayBiton/VulnWebsite/README.md

 ### 1. 🧰 Prerequiesits:
 * Make sure you have a fresh installation on mySQL on your machine.
 * Create database on your machine called 'vulnwebsitedb'.
-* Make sure you have chocho package manager installed on your machine.

 ### 2. 🔧 Configuration files:
 * navigate to /api directory.